Craig W. Pilant, Ph.D.Rank:

 A native of San Francisco, Professor Pilant received his bachelor’s degree (political science – major – and philosophy – minor) at Loyola University of Chicago, and subsequently attended both the University of Illinois where he obtained his Master’s in Medieval and English Reformation history, and did studies at the University of Notre Dame and at the Rome Center of Loyola University.

 After a teaching stint in Austin, Texas, Dr. Pilant moved to the Bronx, where he taught high school for seven years while he was obtaining a degree in educational administration and his doctorate in historical theology.
 He received his doctorate in 1997, and completed his studies at Fordham with the M.B.A. in marketing and information systems.
+Since that time, he has also participated in MOOC courses, most recently with the Università di Sapiezia in Rome.

 Since that time, Dr. Pilant has worked extensively in the field of enrollment management at several local graduate institutions of higher learning.
 He came to the County College of Morris with the rank of Assistant Professor in 2005, focusing on early and medieval European history.
 Since then he has also taught honors’ division courses, as well as Early Modern and Modern European history.
 He has also taught the History of Russia during the spring term for several years, and is currently developing a course in Middle Eastern history.
 He was promoted to the rank of Associate Professor in April 2011.